Myolnir/myreads/README.md

 - Shows books sorted by category in three shelves
 - Control to move books into a different category

-### Additional Features

-- Show number of books on each shelf
-- Show modal with additional information when clicking on a book

 ### create-react-app

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 You can find more information on how to perform common tasks [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).